suzannejmatthews/aosk/chapter3.md

 (image of Ruby/co. looking at email, upset)

-Ruby couldn't believe it, not only was Gerry looking at cats online, but trying to adopt a new one too!
+Ruby couldn't believe it, not only was Gerry looking at other cats online, but trying to adopt a new one too!

+"It'll be okay, ScriptKitty," said Pixel.
+"You're a great cat and I'm sure Gerry knows.
+Who knows, maybe you're getting a new brother or sister?
+Let's find out!"

+"How could we figure that out?"
+Ed inquired.

+"Easy, next time Gerry is on the computer e-mailing this person, we can just use Wireshark to capture the packets they send each other.
+Then we can read the messages and get more details."

+_Later that day..._

+(picture)

 # How do passwords work?